 I had seen someone else receive their shawarma and thought, that looked good!
-Nothing beats melt in your mouth meat, tahini, chili sauce, and pickled jalapenoes!
+Nothing beats melt-in-your-mouth meat, tahini, chilli sauce, and pickled jalapenos!

 But food isn’t all Spitalfields Market has on offer!
-Around their new kitchens hub, the market has begun constructing scandi style stalls for their traders.
-It used to be more fold out tables and white fabric, but now each vendor gets a little wooden booth.
+Around their new kitchen hub, the market has begun constructing scandi style stalls for their traders.
+It used to be more fold-out tables and white fabric, but now each vendor gets a little wooden booth.

-During the Trader’s Market you can find plenty of handmade and local clothing, accessories, and jewelry.
+During the Trader’s Market, you can find plenty of handmade and local clothing, accessories, and jewellery.
 I got a lovely necklace from Richard last year, from trader Littlesmith – a custom bar pendant with the GPS coordinates of where we met.
 (I know – he’s a keeper!)
-I would say that more than half the stalls cater to women, with scarves, purses, dresses, and jewelry taking up more than their fair share.
-However, you can find leather jackets, funny silk screened shirts, antique maps, and artwork.
+I would say that more than half the stalls cater to women, with scarves, purses, dresses, and jewellery taking up more than their fair share.
+However, you can find leather jackets, funny silk-screened shirts, antique maps, and artwork.
 A little something for everyone.